Temporal Ghosts and the Problem With Historical Truth

 To determine whether memory belonged to the current continuity lifecycle at all.

-The organism had crossed into a different category of cognition problem entirely.
+The organism had crossed into a different category of continuity problem entirely.

 Checkpoint 1 revealed that continuity artifacts could exist at all.